A WAF creates a shield between a web app and the Internet; this shield can help mitigate many common attacks.

 By deploying a WAF in front of a web application, a shield is placed between the web application and the Internet.
 While a proxy server protects a client machine’s identity by using an intermediary, a WAF is a type of reverse-proxy, protecting the server from exposure by having clients pass through the WAF before reaching the server.

 A WAF operates through a set of rules often called policies.
 These policies aim to protect against vulnerabilities in the application by filtering out malicious traffic.
 The value of a WAF comes in part from the speed and ease with which policy modification can be implemented, allowing for faster response to varying attack vectors; during a DDoS attack, rate limiting can be quickly implemented by modifying WAF policies.

-A WAF that operates based on a blacklist (negative security model) protects against known attacks.
-Think of a blacklist WAF as a club bouncer instructed to deny admittance to guests who don’t meet the dress code.
-Conversely, a WAF based on a whitelist (positive security model) only admits traffic that has been pre-approved.
+A WAF that operates based on a blocklist (negative security model) protects against known attacks.
+Think of a blocklist WAF as a club bouncer instructed to deny admittance to guests who don’t meet the dress code.
+Conversely, a WAF based on an allowlist (positive security model) only admits traffic that has been pre-approved.
 This is like the bouncer at an exclusive party, he or she only admits people who are on the list.
-Both blacklists and whitelists have their advantages and drawbacks, which is why many WAFs offer a hybrid security model, which implements both.
+Both blocklists and allowlists have their advantages and drawbacks, which is why many WAFs offer a hybrid security model, which implements both.

 A WAF can be implemented one of three different ways, each with it’s own benefits and shortcomings:

 After reading this article you will be able to:

 What is IP Spoofing?

 Low and Slow Attack